 Will I need a face covering?

 For our Autumn performances we will be following any relevant government guidelines.
 In line with UK Theatre industry guidance, we will be encouraging our customers to wear masks, especially when they are moving around the venue, to ensure the safest environment possible for all.

 Please keep your belongings to a minimum and with you at all times.
 This will assist with bag checks, which may be in place when you arrive.

 Will I be able to buy interval refreshments?

-It will be possible to pre-order drinks and ice creams to minimise contact with others.
-At Salisbury Playhouse our bars won't be open before or during an event, so all refreshments will need to be pre ordered during your booking process.
-If you’ve missed this and want to add some on just email firstname.lastname@example.org and we will be happy to arrange this.
+It will be possible to pre-order drinks and ice creams as part of your booking to minimise contact with others.
+If you’ve missed this and want to add some on just email email@example.com and we will be happy to arrange this.
 Any transactions processed in person will usually be cashless and paperless, and there may be one way systems in place.